 Contract Type: Fixed Fee

 Place of Performance: Kapa'au, Hawaii

 Current Value: \$6,000,000

+Purpose: Mason Architects began this project with a detailed study of 26 buildings within the Bond s are at the former Bond Girls' School.
+MAI prepared exterior

 renovation drawings.
-Work whouse the Contemplative Educ began this project with a detailed study of 26 buildings within the Bond cilities are at the former Bond Girls' School.
-MAI prepared exterior was completed in 2006.
-MAI then prepared plans to convert the site to cation Center.
-Permit awarded but work stopped due to financial collapse to the plans which are now in the Awaiting Permit Stage.
+Work was concerning the Contemplative Education properties and the former Bond Gins' School.
+MAT prepared extensor pompleted in 2006.
+MAI then prepared plans to convert the site to Center.
+Permit awarded but work stopped due to financial collapse plans which are now in the Awaiting Permit Stage.

+Major Deliverables: Renovation Pl ans